 Install the new paper element and secure it with the inner cover and mounting nut.
-Tighten the nut 1-1/2 turns after seating it on the cover.
 Reinstall the foam wrapper and outer cover.
+Make sure to reconnect the the crankcase breather tube.

 FIGURE 4.
 AIR CLEANER ASSEMBLY

 COOLING SYSTEM MAINTENANCE

 Refer to Table 2 for scheduled cleaning of the cylinder cooling fins.